Owning the Conservation Narrative

 He said “Nature teaches us the importance of a circular system, one where nothing goes to waste and everything has a role to play.
 If we interfere with it, rather than work with it, the system will break down.”

-Prince Harry’s words echo those of other conservationists both local and around the world.
+Prince Harry’s words echo those of other conservationists both locally and around the world.

 Missing Malawian voices in conservation